axelvaldez/radical-companies/_posts/reviews/2023-05-14-connecting-talking-and-playing.markdown

    <li>A Healthy Home</li>
    <li>Community</li>
   </ul>
-  <p>In the first five years of a child, makes for mentally healthy child.
+  <p>This is what makes for mentally healthy child in the first five years of life.
 It also applies to any healthy group of people, like a company.</p>

 <h1 class="_section">ENDNOTES</h1>
  <ul>